Don’t Start the New Year Broke, Hungover and Unhappy

-Instead of eating out, eat dinner at home, and if you’re over 21, enjoy a glass of wine at home before you leave for the night.
-If you prefer to eat out, consider going for tapas or pho.
-All of those meals will fill you up and are easy on your pocket.
+Instead of eating out, dine and, if you’re over 21, enjoy a glass of wine at home before you leave for the night.
+If you prefer to eat out, consider tapas or pho, which will fill you up and are easy on your pocket.

 3. Find Free Events

-Where to go becomes the next problem for would-be festive-goers.
+Where to go becomes the next problem.
 If you’re looking to keep expenses low, consider finding free events in town and avoid going to a random bar.
-If you feel like spending some cash, check out events that have a prepaid entrance fee and an open bar option so that you pay once and are set for the night.
+If you feel like spending some cash, check out events that have a prepaid entrance fee and an open bar — pay once and you are set for the night.

-Perhaps the most daunting task to manage is the logistics of transportation on a night when everyone and their mother is out having a good time.
+Perhaps the most daunting task is managing transportation when everyone and their mother is out having a good time.

 How in the world are you supposed to get to where you’re going and return safely without paying an arm and a leg?
-Taxis and ride-sharing costs more due to demand.
+Taxis and ride sharing cost more due to demand.

 You can manage transportation costs a couple of ways:

-- Agree on a designated driver and make sure to give that person money for gas and for her trouble.
+- Agree on a designated driver and make sure to give that person money for gas and for their trouble.

 - Use public transit.
-In many larger cities, public transit will be free of charge.
+In many larger cities, public transit will be free.

-If the latter is an option in your city make sure to triple check how late your train or bus runs, travel in groups for safety, and have your car parked somewhere that is safe and easily reached after you get off the bus.
+Make sure to triple check how late your train or bus runs, travel in groups for safety, and park your car somewhere that is safe and easy to reach after you get off the bus or train.

 5. Stay Home

-New Year’s Eve can be a ton of fun but don’t go broke for one night.
-Start 2016 hangover-free, with money in your pocket, and with great memories of the night prior.
+New Year’s Eve can be a ton of fun, but don’t go broke for one night.
+Start the year hangover-free, with money in your pocket, and with great memories of the night before.